 Child:

-We’re goin’ to Meemaw’s house this afternoon.
+We’re goin’ to Meemaw’s today!

 Origin and Etymology